popmonkey/jres_solver/README.md

 * A **Summaries** sheet with stint and lap counts for all drivers and spotters.
 * A **Master Schedule** sheet with the full event schedule in UTC.
 * A **separate sheet for each team member** displaying a color-coded calendar of their duties (Driving, Spotting, Resting) in their specified local time.
 This is ideal for quick reference during the race.

+---
+## How It Works

+This tool leverages the power of mathematical optimization to solve the complex problem of race scheduling.

+The core of `solver.py` is the **`pulp`** library, a popular open-source package for modeling and solving linear programming (LP) and mixed-integer programming (MIP) problems in Python.

+Here's a high-level overview of the process:
+1.  **Model Formulation**: The script reads the JSON input and translates the race parameters, team member roles, and constraints (like availability, rest times, and consecutive stint limits) into a mathematical model.
+2.  **Decision Variables**: It creates binary decision variables for each possible assignment (e.g., "should Driver A take Stint 5?").
+3.  **Objective Function**: The script defines a primary goal, which is to create the most "fair" schedule possible.
+It does this by minimizing the difference in the number of stints between team members and also minimizing the number of driver/spotter changes to reduce disruption.
+4.  **Solving**: The `pulp` library takes this model and uses an underlying solver (like CBC, which is included with `pulp`) to find the optimal set of "yes" or "no" answers for all the decision variables that satisfies all constraints and best achieves the objective function.
+5.  **Output**: The final, optimal assignments are formatted into the `solved_schedule.json` file, which is then used by `reporter.py` to generate the human-readable reports.